tacta-io/es-projections/README.md

  }
 ```
 This method should return `count` number of events starting from `fromOffset` sequence (inclusive)

+You want this method to be as optimized as possible.

 ### 4. Run `ProjectionAgent`
 Now all we need to do is to start the `ProjectionAgent` by providing it with our `IProjection` and `IEventStream` implementations.